Envek/owddm-imgproxy-is-amazing/slides.md

    [imgproxy: Resize your images instantly and securely](https://evilmartians.com/chronicles/introducing-imgproxy)

-   by Sergey Aleksandrovich (imgproxy author)
+   by Sergey Alexandrovich (imgproxy author)

    with more details on how imgproxy works and how to use it